Prince of Persia (1989 video game): Development

 Development for the game began in 1985, the year Jordan Mechner graduated from Yale University.
 At that time, Mechner had already developed one game, Karateka, for distributor Broderbund.
 Despite expecting a sequel to Karateka, the distributor gave Mechner creative freedom to create an original game.

-The game drew from several sources of inspiration beyond video games, including literature such as the Arabian Nights stories, and films such as Raiders of the Lost Ark and The Adventures of Robin Hood.
+The game drew from sources of inspiration including video games such as The Castles of Dr. Creep and Lode Runner, literature such as the Arabian Nights stories, and films such as Raiders of the Lost Ark and The Adventures of Robin Hood.

 Prince of Persia was programmed in 6502 assembly, a low-level programming language.
 Mechner used an animation technique called rotoscoping, with which he used footage to animate the characters' sprites and movements.
-To create the protagonist's platforming motions, Mechner traced video footage of his younger brother running and jumping in white clothes.
-To create the game's sword fighting sprites, Mechner rotoscoped the final duel scene between Errol Flynn and Basil Rathbone in the 1938 film The Adventures of Robin Hood.
-Though the use of rotoscoping was regarded as a pioneering move, Mechner later recalled that "when we made that decision with Prince of Persia, I wasn't thinking about being cutting edge—we did it essentially because I'm not that good at drawing or animation, and it was the only way I could think of to get lifelike movement."
+The animation loop for the Prince's walk cycle alone required 12 frames.
+To create the protagonist's platforming motions, Mechner traced video footage of his younger brother David running and jumping in white clothes.
+To create the game's sword fighting sprites, Mechner rotoscoped the final duel scene between Errol Flynn and Basil Rathbone in The Adventures of Robin Hood.
+Though the use of rotoscoping was regarded as a pioneering move, Mechner later recalled that "when we made that decision with Prince of Persia, I wasn't thinking about being cutting edge — we did it essentially because I'm not that good at drawing or animation, and it was the only way I could think of to get lifelike movement."
 Also unusual was the method of combat: protagonist and enemies fought with swords, not projectile weapons, as was the case in most contemporary games.
 Mechner has said that when he started programming, the first ten minutes of the film Raiders of the Lost Ark had been one of the main inspirations for the character's acrobatic responses in a dangerous environment.

-During development, the Prince was meant to be a nonviolent character, so the game didn't initially include combat.
-However, due to finding the gameplay to be dull and after incessant demand from Tomi Pierce, a colleague of his, Mechner added sword fighting to the game and created Shadow Man, the Prince's doppelgänger.
+During development, the Prince was meant to be a nonviolent character, so the game did not initially include combat.
+However, due to finding the gameplay to be dull and after incessant demand from his colleague Tomi Pierce, Mechner added sword-fighting to the game and created Shadow Man, the Prince's doppelgänger.
 Guards were later added when Mechner managed to make use of an additional 12K of the Apple II's memory.